If you are accused of shoplifting in Minnesota, you need to know your rights and what the store is allowed to do to you – and what they’re not.

 Your Rights If You Are Accused of Shoplifting

 If a store employee or security guard suspects you of shoplifting, the store has the right to detain you for questioning as long as they see you commit an act of shoplifting as listed above.
-Moreover, if you offer to pay for the item right then and there, the store does not have the right to detain you further or press charges against you.

 If you are detained, you may only be held for a reasonable amount of time.
 This time will vary on a case-by-case basis, but several hours would be unreasonable in most scenarios.
 The store does not have the right to use excessive force or threats to detain you.